dmbaturin/iproute2-cheatsheet/site/index.md

 ip address delete 2001:db8::1/64 dev tun1
 ```

+An interface name is required—the kernel will not try to automatically guess which interface you want to remove that address from.
-Interface name is required.
-Linux does allow the same address to be configured on multiple interfaces and it has valid use cases
+Such a guess would not always be unambiguous: Linux does allow the same address to be configured on multiple interfaces, and it has valid use cases
-(in the Cisco world this is known as "unnumbered interfaces").
+(in the Cisco world, this is known as "unnumbered interfaces").

 <h3 id="ip-address-flush"> Remove all addresses from an interface</h3>